aungChanMyae20/react-redux-with-api-integration/README.md

 $ npm start

-Note: Inline edit for some fields are not available yet.
+Note: Inline edit for some fields in Employees Table are not available yet.